wish15/authentication_and_text_saving_fastapi/README.md

 # Testing

 For testing install pytest library then run pytest in command prompt in the same directory.
-_test_main.py_ will automatically get executed and testing will get perform.
+_test_main.py_ file will automatically get executed and testing will get perform.

 Thank you!!!